Tips on Raising Your FICO Score for Home Buying

-Lenders want to ensure that allowing you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over time could be more than double that of someone with a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of someone with a near perfect credit score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all tiers of credit history.
 Call us at (682) 667-5556 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+You want an improved score, but how do you get there?
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt transferred to one card.

-- Store cards and gas cards.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always beware of holding a large balance for more than a couple of months because these types of cards usually have a surprisingly high interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid carrying a large balance for more than a couple of months because these types of cards normally have a steeper interest rate.

 Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of DFW Skyline Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of DFW Skyline Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.